Research Agenda

 • Connect HWB to sustainable development goals

-• Overlap of HWB and climate change
+• Overlap of HWB and efforts to mitigate climate change

 Accomplishing the Research Agenda